 Fees will be charged to your student account in September.
 This will allow financial aid to cover these costs.
 The charge will be due at the start of the students' first quarter.

 What if we attend Orientation but my student does not attend CWU?

-If your student is a first-year student that attends orientation and decides not to enroll in classes or attend Central Washington University, $60 of the $200 is allocated for ongoing initiatives such as Welcome Week and First Six Week will be refunded to your student account upon request.
+If your student is a first year student that participates in orientation and decides not to enroll in classes or attend Central Washington University, $60 of the $200 is allocated for ongoing initiatives such as Welcome Week and First Six Week will be refunded to your student account upon request.
 The remaining $140 is non-refundable and covers costs we are assessed for “consumables” by other university offices for services rendered.

-If your student is a transfer student that attends orientation and decides not to enroll in classes or attend Central Washington University, unfortunately there is not a refund option available.
-This is because the $60 fee is specifically for the day’s event.
+If your student is a transfer student that participates in orientation and decides not to enroll in classes or attend Central Washington University, unfortunately there is not a refund option available.
+This is because the $60 fee is specifically for orientation.